netblue30/firejail/README.md

 ## File transfers
 `````
 FILE TRANSFER
-       These features allow the user to inspect the file system  container  of
+       These features allow the user to inspect the filesystem container of an
-       an  existing  sandbox and transfer files from the container to the host
+       existing sandbox and transfer files from  the  container  to  the  host
-       file system.
+       filesystem.

        --get=name filename
               Retrieve the container file and store it on the host in the cur‐
               rent working directory.
-The container is spececified by name
+The  container  is  specified  by  name
               (--name option).
 Full path is needed for filename.

        --get=pid filename
               Retrieve the container file and store it on the host in the cur‐
               rent working directory.
-The container is spececified by process
+The container is specified  by  process
               ID.
 Full path is needed for filename.

        --ls=name dir_or_filename
               List  container  files.
-The  container  is  spececified  by  name
+The  container  is  specified  by name
               (--name option).
 Full path is needed for dir_or_filename.

        --ls=pid dir_or_filename
               List container files.
-The container is spececified by process
+The container is specified by process ID.
-              ID.
               Full path is needed for dir_or_filename.

        Examples: